Catholic Worker Movemen

 [unable to retrieve full-text content]

 Dorothy Day (November 8, 1897 – November 29, 1980) was co-founder of the Catholic Worker Movement along with Peter Maurin.
-A writer and journalist by trade, she and Maurin founded the Catholic Worker newspaper.
+A writer and journalist by trade, she and Maurin founded The Catholic Worker newspaper.
 Much of her writing on the Catholic Worker Movement website is taken from the newspaper.
 The Roman Catholic Church is currently considering her cause for canonization.

 The Catholic Worker Movement Aims & MeansHistoryFAQCatholic Worker ShopsCommunitiesVolunteer Opportunities “The biggest challenge of the day is: how to bring…